The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 Fights are not infinite, and often come with downtime.\
 Slower GCDs offer some rotational tricks to maximize party buff windows.\
 Simulations are also pure math based on our best understanding and knowledge of the game's mechanics.
 Practice always differs from theory.

-## Further Reading

-Here be links to other Tank-related guides!

 ## Credits